microsoft/WhatTheHack/019-ThisOldDataWarehouse/Coach/Solutions/Challenge1/readme.md

 As a learning tool, the Data Warehouse migration utility can be a guided approach to migrating your schemas.
 We suggest you run the tool to determine incompatibilities but actually generate the scripts by hand.
 Here is [a set of instructions](https://www.sqlservercentral.com/articles/azure-dwh-part-11-data-warehouse-migration-utility) to follow to use the utility.

-1. Go to Source database on the SQL Server VM and right click the WWI DW database and select "Generate Scripts".
+1. Go to Source database on the SQL Server environment and right click the WWI DW database and select "Generate Scripts".
 This will export all DDL statements for the database tables and schema.
 2. Create a user defined schema for each tier of the data warehouse; Integration, Dimension, Fact.
 3. Items that require refactoring (You can refer to this [document](https://docs.microsoft.com/en-us/sql/t-sql/statements/create-table-azure-sql-data-warehouse?view=aps-pdw-2016-au7) for more information)
     * Data types